 Dogs and cats have recommended allowances for essential amino acids to support healthy biological functions.
-This amino acid must be supplied daily, in sufficient amounts, because the body is unable to synthesize the amino acid and does not store the excess.
+This amino acid must be supplied daily in sufficient amounts via the diet.
+This is because the body is unable to synthesize tryptophan and does not store any excess from food.

-Excess protein and amino acids are utilized for energy, and the excess is stored in the body as fat.
-Therefore, the excess amino acids do not accumulate within the body as fat-soluble vitamins or minerals do.
+Excess protein and amino acids are utilized for energy, and these excess calories are stored in the body as fat.
+Therefore, excess amino acids do not accumulate within the body as fat-soluble vitamins or minerals do.

 Diets low in tryptophan have been clinically shown to cause depression, anxiety, and aggression.
-If a raw diet does not supply sufficient amounts of the essential amino acid tryptophan, aggressive behaviors can begin to display.
-However, this can be easily corrected by ensuring the diet supplies sufficient amounts of tryptophan amino acid.
+If a raw diet does not supply sufficient amounts of the essential amino acid tryptophan daily, aggressive behaviors can begin to display.
+However, this can easily be corrected by ensuring the diet supplies sufficient amounts of the tryptophan amino acid.

 Recommended Allowances for Tryptophan